hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/writings_prose_and_poems/451_historical_evolution_of_india.md

 The first solution of the difficulty attempted was by applying the eclecticism which from the earliest days had taught the people to see in differences the same truth in various garbs.
-The great leader of this school, Krishna — himself of royal race — and his sermon, the Gitâ, have after various vicissitudes, brought about by the upheavals of the Jains, the Buddhists, and other sects, fairly established themselves as the "Prophet" of India and the truest philosophy of life.
+The great leader of this school, Krishna — himself of royal race — and his sermon, the Gitā, have after various vicissitudes, brought about by the upheavals of the Jains, the Buddhists, and other sects, fairly established themselves as the "Prophet" of India and the truest philosophy of life.
 Though the tension